');

 About New Summerfield, TX

-New Summerfield is a small community in Texas with a population of 726 residents.
-The median household income is $66,818 per year, which is near the national average.
-The median age in New Summerfield is 28.8 years.
+New Summerfield is a small community located in Texas with a population of 726 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $66,818 per year, which is 11% below the national median of $75,149.
+The median age of 28.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in New Summerfield, TX